Configuring Palo Alto Networks WildFire and Tanium Threat Response

 When Tanium finds a new malware alert in the firewall, it retrieves the associated malware report from WildFire as defined in the connection source settings.

-Define credentials for the Palo Alto Network Panorama or individual firewall.
+- Define credentials for the Palo Alto Networks Panorama or individual firewall.

 Tanium queries for new malware alerts on a periodic basis.
 The user needs to have at least read-only (device_admin_readonly) access to the logs API.